 Damaged Goods & Returns

 All tiles leave our warehouse carefully packed and in perfect condition.
 We photograph and video tape each order as it is packed prior to pickup as proof.
 Claims for damaged or broken tiles must be made through the shipping company.
-Each customer is responsible for unwrapping inspecting all boxes when received.
-The driver must wait 15 mins for the inspection and you must record any obvious damage to the boxes immediately on the freight company Bill of Lading (BOL) at the time of delivery.
+Each customer is responsible for unwrapping inspecting all boxes when received onsite.
+The driver must wait 15 mins for the inspection and you must record any obvious damage to the boxes or cracked tiles immediately on the freight company Proof of Delivery (POD) at the time of delivery.
 If there is damage or issues with the delivery, photographs will also be required to assist in any claims being made.

 Please do not refuse the shipment.
-If you find damage, missing tiles, or incorrect quantities, please accept the shipment and note the issues in detail on the receipt with the delivery person.
+If you find damage, missing tiles, or incorrect quantities, please accept the shipment and note the issues in detail on the POD with the delivery person.
 If the driver will not wait please write “Driver would not wait – Pending Further Inspection” on the POD next to your signature and take a photo of the POD and contact SABA immediately.
 When damage is properly noted and photographed, SABA can begin the process of getting replacement tiles to you.
 Please notify SABA immediately of any tile shortage.
 All claims for shortages, incorrect tiles or damage, must be made within 24 hours of delivery.

 Please also note, the claims agent for the shipping company will request photos and written documentation to process the claim.